NMITTutor/WEB701-Journal/week-one.md

 ## Session One
 The first session of WEB701 involved breaking down the course material to generate an understanding of course requirements.

 We broke into teams to analyse and create a small presentation conveying the course material to the class.
+The Course is broken into three assignments:
+* Journal
+* Analysis and Design
+* Implementation

 #
 [Previous](https://github.com/Jason-MacDonald/WEB701-Journal/blob/master/contents.md) |